rs-pro/coffeebox/README.md

 3. Zero images: Includes [spin.js](http://fgnass.github.io/spin.js/) instead of a gif preloader, and uses &times; (&amp;times;) as a close button
 4. Preloads displayed images with [imgpreload](https://github.com/farinspace/jquery.imgpreload)
 5. Built-in support for turbolinks
-6. Support for fully custom popup HTML
-7. Does not stay in DOM when closed
+6. Does not stay in DOM when closed
-8. Proper show/hide of overlay (no blinking when loading -> loaded)
+7. Proper show/hide of overlay (no blinking when loading -> loaded)
+8. Configurable SASS styling

+## List of removed Facebox features:

+1. Overlay opacity setting - please use CSS instead

 ## Installation